Willys MB: Convergence from mixed origins and media coverage

-One other particularly influential article may have been the January 1942 full review of the military's new wonder buggy in Scientific American, reprinted as "Meet the Jeep" in Reader's Digest, the best-selling consumer magazine of the day.
+One other particularly influential article may have been the January 1942 complete review of the military's new wonder buggy in Scientific American, reprinted as "Meet the Jeep" in Reader's Digest, the best-selling consumer magazine of the day.
 Author Jo Chamberlin was duly impressed by the "midget combat car" and wrote:

 In a prescient footnote, Chamberlin wrote: "Some army men call the bantam a "peep", reserving "jeep" for the larger command car in which the brass hats ride.
 However, the term 'jeep' (born of GP, an auto manufacturing classification) is used by newspapers and most soldiers, and apparently will stick'".

 Grille

 Willys made its first 25,000 MB Jeeps with a welded flat iron "slat" radiator grille.
 It was Ford who first designed and implemented the now familiar and distinctive stamped, vertical-slot steel grille into its vehicles, which was lighter, used fewer resources, and was less costly to produce.
 Along with many other design features innovated by Ford, this was incorporated into the design and implemented by April 1942.

-In order to be able to get their grille design trademarked, Willys gave their post-war jeeps a seven-slot grille instead of the Ford nine-slot design.
+To get their grille design trademarked, Willys gave their post-war jeeps a seven-slot grille instead of the Ford nine-slot design.
 This applies both to Willys' "Civilian Jeeps", as well as the M38 and M38A1 military models.
-Through a series of corporate takeovers and mergers, AM General Corporation ended up with the rights to use the seven-slot grille as well, which they in turn extended to Chrysler when it acquired American Motors Corporation, then the manufacturer of Jeep, in 1987.
+Through a series of corporate takeovers and mergers, AM General Corporation ended up with the rights to use the seven-slot grille.